actusfrf/actus-userguides/docs/Introduction/Understanding-Financial-Contracts-and-Systems.md

 ## Centrality of Financial Contracts

 Financial contracts are the backbone of modern financial systems.
-They facilitate the exchange of goods, services, and Financial contracts play a pivotal role in all financial activities as they outline the obligations, rights, and cash flows essential for managing transactions and operations.
+They facilitate the exchange of goods and services, and play a pivotal role in all financial activities as they outline the obligations, rights, and cash flows essential for managing transactions and operations.
 Without a standardized approach to these contracts, institutions risk encountering inefficiencies and increased operational risks.

 ### Underlying Insights at the Heart of the ACTUS Standard